Cryptic1526/Password-Manager/README.md

 ## Data Storage

 Account data, including encrypted passwords and associated URLs or patterns, is stored in a JSON file named `accounts.json`.
 This file is portable and can be easily transferred between different machines or environments.
 The hashed and salted master password is stored in the `hashes.cryptk` file.
-I'm aware that this isn't the best place to put it, but its a basic proof of concept I made at 2AM, so please give me some slack :).
+I'm aware that this isn't the best place to put it, but its a basic proof of concept I made at 2AM, so please cut me some slack :).

 ## Security Considerations